 It may be challenging to find an open table, though, especially on the busy weekends.
 It is breezy, too.
 You'll feel the cool, gentle wind from the San Pablo Bay.

 I'm amazed by the number of tasting options available now.
 Check the website for current offerings, times and prices.
-You'll need to make reservations for some of these special tastings and if you have a group of eight or more.
+You'll need to make reservations for these special tastings and if you have a group of eight or more.

 1345 Henry Road, Napa, California 94559 * 707-224-1668 * www.artesawinery.com